Official Title

 Detailed Description

-elderly who have low exposure to sunlight.
-African Americans and nursing home residents who
+the elderly who have low exposure to sunlight.
+African Americans and nursing home

-dangerous cytokine storm, and lessen surfactant dysregulation, potentially preventing or
+the dangerous cytokine storm, and lessen surfactant dysregulation, potentially preventing

-preferable public health option.
-Yet, vitD supplementation during acute infection may also
+the preferable public health option.
+Yet, vitD supplementation during acute infection may

-improve overall clinical outcome in some infected patients.
-It is a relatively inexpensive
+also improve overall clinical outcome in some infected patients.
+It is a relatively

-therapy that has a large safety profile when given in doses of 4000-6000 international
+inexpensive therapy that has a large safety profile when given in doses of 4000-6000

 To date, there is no effective cure or preventive vaccine for COVID-19.
 Given the risk of

-would be of immense value.
-We hypothesize that achieving and sustaining vitD sufficiency
+COVID-19 would be of immense value.
+We hypothesize that achieving and sustaining vitD

-through dietary supplementation will result in improved immune function and a decrease in
+sufficiency through dietary supplementation will result in improved immune function and a

-COVID-19 incidence and symptomatology.
-Importantly, this objective will address the
+decrease in COVID-19 incidence and symptomatology.
+Importantly, this objective will

-significant health disparity of vitD deficiency among black, Latina and the elderly.
-We
+address the significant health disparity of vitD deficiency among black, Latina and the

-further hypothesize that those individuals with a circulating 25(OH)D of ≥40 ng/mL will have
+elderly.
+We further hypothesize that those individuals with a circulating 25(OH)D of ≥40

 1. Focusing on prevention, this Aim will test whether achieving vitD sufficiency (as

-will improve clinical outcomes in those who subsequently develop COVID-19.
+deficiency will improve clinical outcomes in those who subsequently develop

 2. Focusing on vitD as mitigation therapy, this Aim will evaluate the effectiveness of